 In the final example below, you see another property of the IRS.
-The path to the value does not have to be unique e..g multiple staring urns (three different thingmarks in this example) can gather different property values along the way, but the all resolve to the same experience (4).
-Just as above, the final value (the experience) may substitute the various property values that were gathered along the way.
+The path to the value does not have to be unique e.g. multiple starring URNs (three different thingmarks in this example) can gather different property values along the way, but the all resolve to the same experience (4).
+Just as above, the final value (the experience) may substitute the various property values that were gathered along the way, such that when the experience launches, it is configured to represent the exact state of the product that is identified by the scanned thingmark.
+Here we are now on the parth to being able to model our Digital Twin.
+We can uniquely identify an ‘instance’ of an item (e.g. using a thingmark – you can also use other techniques such as barcodes) and we can manage all the information pertaining to the unique product instance.